blinklad/plore/readme.md

 0. (optional) Tweak the file extension handlers in `plore_file.h` to programs of your choice.
 1. Run `build.bat`.
 2. Launch the executable from the parent directory of `build`, i.e., `$ build\win32_plore.exe`.

+There is currently no discovery of the executable's runtime location, so make sure to run it from the parent of `build`.

+### "Documentation"/notes
+The codebase is scattered with comments where they are useful.
+Most paradigms, memory lifetimes, and examples for extension would be self-explanatory, albeit some important ones are not documented, such as the command key interpreter.

+I would suggest to ignore the murky parts until they are fixed, as I am not interested whatsoever in "cleaning up" or documenting working (but messy) code when there's a lot of features and polish I would rather do.

+I am happy to explain any part of the codebase, though, and conversation in general is welcome.

+Basic "user" documentation exists in the form of `plore_vim.h`, where all the commands and bindings are specified.

+Eventually, a small metaprogram will generate information currently maintained in the X macros, along with similar occurences with `plore_file` extension handlers and `plore_vimgui` skinning.